Skip to content

 Steps

-1. Light the paper and drop it into the bottle quickly.
+1. Light the paper and drop it in the bottle.

 The Science